 Conditions such as high blood pressure, thyroid problems and some other illnesses can also have similar symptoms to those of tinnitus and so if tinnitus is suspected, it is always best to get checked by a doctor in order to rule out any other health problems.

 Due to the constant noise when someone suffers with tinnitus, often other problems can arise such as sleep loss which over time can itself be quite debilitating.
 Also, people with tinnitus sometimes develop an over sensitivity to external noises which can eventually lead to hearing loss.
 If your tinnitus is due to the constant exposure to loud noises or a sudden acoustic noise such as when in the workplace, and the correct personal protective equipment wasn’t supplied, then you could make a tinnitus accident claim for compensation.
 Depending on the individual circumstances and the severity of the tinnitus, you could sue those liable for severe or moderate tinnitus compensation.

 People who work in certain industries such as engineering, agriculture, construction, building, manufacturing and some areas of the service industry, are most at risk of developing tinnitus if protective and preventative measures are not taken as constant loud noise and sudden loud noise are commonplace in these areas of employment.
-If you have developed tinnitus or some hearing loss as a result of being exposed to loud noise without being provided with the correct protective equipment whilst in the workplace, then call Legal Helpline and speak a personal injury lawyer about making a tinnitus accident claim.
+If you have developed tinnitus or some hearing loss as a result of being exposed to loud noise without being provided with the correct protective equipment whilst in the workplace, then call Legal Helpline and speak to a member of our team about making a tinnitus accident claim.

 Constant exposure to excessive noise whilst in the workplace is one of the leading causes of tinnitus.
 Not surprisingly, it is also the leading cause of industrial induced hearing loss, otherwise known as occupational or industrial deafness.
 Very often, the primary stages of hearing loss can appear alongside the symptoms of tinnitus.